-- 1. Graduation from an approved high school or the equivalent as determined by appropriate accrediting agencies. - 2.
-Basic computer knowledge as evidenced by: - a.
-A high school computer course or - b.
-A college computer course, - 3.
-Prerequisite courses must be completed by end of Fall Semester in the following order.\
+- Graduation from an approved high school or the equivalent as determined by appropriate accrediting agencies.

+- 2. Basic computer knowledge as evidenced by:

 - a.
+A high school computer course or

+- b.
+A college computer course,

+- 3. Prerequisite courses must be completed by end of Fall Semester in the following order.

-Elementary Algebra (or above) with a grade of "C" or above. - b.
-Followed by Introductory Chemistry (5 cr hr) with a grade of "C" or above. - c.
+- a.
+Elementary Algebra (or above) with a grade of "C" or above.

+- b.
+Followed by Introductory Chemistry (5 cr. hrs.) with a grade of "C" or above.

+- c.
 Equivalent high school courses may be substituted if completed in the past five years with a grade of "C" or above (substitution does not mean that college credit is granted.
+These courses for college credit will be required for a baccalaureate degree.)

+- 1.)
+Chemistry

-These courses for college credit will be required for a baccalaureate degree.) - 1.
-Chemistry - 2.
-Algebra I and Algebra II - 4.
-American College Test (ACT) or Compass - A. ACT -Applicants must be scheduled to take the test on or before the December test date, and have the following minimum scores: - 1.
-English 22\ - 2.
-Math 21\ - 3.
-Composite 21 - B. Compass Applicants must have taken the Compass with these minimum scores by December 15: - 1.
-Writing 89 - 2.
+- 2.)
+Algebra I and Algebra II

+- 4. American College Test (ACT) or Compass

+- a.
+ACT -Applicants must be scheduled to take the test on or before the December test date, and have the following minimum scores:

+- 1.)
+English 22

+- 2.)
+Math 21

+- 3.)
+Composite 21

+See adviser for comparison scores on the Compass.

+- b.
+Compass Applicants must have taken the Compass with these minimum scores by December 15: - 1.)
+Writing 89 - 2.)
 Algebra 49 - 5.
 Have a GPA of 3.0 or above. - 6.
 Evidence the personal qualifications necessary for a nursing career as determined by MAC. - 7.
 Applications will be accepted from February 1 until December 15 of each school year.
 Application deadline may be extended.
-Applicants are encouraged to submit applications early so reference letters are returned before selection. - 8.
-The following credentials must be on file in the Allied Health Department prior to selection.
-It is the student's responsibility to assure these documents are on file.
-There is a \$20 application fee. - a.
-Application form - b.
+Applicants are encouraged to submit applications early so reference letters are returned before selection. - The following credentials must be on file in the Allied Health Department prior to selection.
+It is the student's responsibility to assure these documents are on file. - a.
+Application form with \$20 fee.

+- b.
 High school transcript or GED scores (official, not hand carried) - c.
 ACT or Compass scores - d.
 College or University transcripts (official, not hand carried) - e.
 List complete names and addresses for references on application.
 A college form letter will be sent to those listed. - f.
-Handwritten autobiography (3-5 pages) - All applicants accepted into the program are considered on conditional status pending completion of the physical examination by a qualified physician, stating they are free of emotional, physical, infectious, and/or contagious disease, passing the drug screen, passing the background check, and successfully completing all prerequisites.
+Handwritten autobiography (3-5 pages) - 9.
+All applicants accepted into the program are considered on conditional status pending completion of the physical examination by a qualified physician, stating they are free of emotional, physical, infectious, and/or contagious disease, passing the drug screen, passing the background check, and successfully completing all prerequisites. - Persons who do not meet the above requirements should contact the Allied Health Department or an adviser. - 11.

-Credit Hours

-- Persons who do not meet the above requirements should contact the Allied Health Department or a counselor. - 11.
 No classes may be added after the first three days of fall & spring classes without permission of the dean. - 12.
 A personal interview may be required.

-Curriculum Plan for Associate Degree Nursing Program
+Curriculum Plan for

+Associate Degree Nursing P rogram
-Nursing Program

 Prerequisites Credit Hours

 MAT0950 Elementary Algebra 3

-PHS1250 Introductory Chemistry 5
+PHS1250 Introductory Chemistry

-Subtotal

-Must have a grade of C or above for all prerequisites
+Subtotal Must have a grade of C or above for all prerequisites.